90t/book-club/README.md

 ## Deployment Stage2

-- Next task in deployment was to update my requirements.txt with the package psyscop2 & gunicorn, heroku needs these packages to
+- Next task in deployment was to update my requirements.txt with the package psyscop2 & gunicorn
 - psyscop2 is the postgres database driver sql depands on this driver when you connect to a postgres database with heroku as the hosting platform
 - I also added gunicorn , this package is required to connect to heroku server,
-- next I needed to freeze my requirements to make sure all my packages are updated
+- next I needed to freeze my requirements to make sure all my packages are updated & in sync
-- Procfile was next up , I created this file in  the top level of my project the folder on cloud9 & then added the relevent values to tell heroku
+- Procfile was next up , I created this file in the top level of my project folder on cloud9 & then added the relevent values to tell heroku
-- Then I created a Procfile , to establish with heroku what type of app is being served ,
+- what type of app is being served
 - in my Procfile I made the necessary configerations of web: flask db upgrade; flask translate compile; gunicorn blog:app
 - I then used the herokCLI to set my env variable with the command heroku config:set FLASK_APP=blog.py
 - With this command this env variable, will exist in heroku in side the application env